danmaclean/summer_school_2015/mining-sequence-for-effectors/motivation.md

 ---
 layout: page
-title: Finding Causative Mutations With A Candidate SNP Approach
+title: Finding Effector Genes and Proteins in DNA Sequence
-subtitle: Why Do We Need Mutational Genomics?
+subtitle: What is an effector protein?
 ---

 ## A fork is not a hairbrush - it just has some similar properties